spatialos/online-services/docs/content/get-started/quickstart-5.md

 If everything has been set up correctly, you should see the script log in to PlayFab, obtain a PIT, create a party and then queue for a game.
 It won't get a match just yet though - we don't have any deployments that fit the Matcher's criteria.

+> If you encounter errors at this step relating to authentication, go back to step 4 and ensure you configured the Kubernetes files with the correct values.

 Start a deployment in the [usual way](https://docs.improbable.io/reference/latest/shared/deploy/deploy-cloud) - it doesn't matter what assembly or snapshot you use.
 You can leave the sample client running if you like.
 Once it's up, add the `match` and `ready` tags to the deployment.

 `match` is the "game type" tag we're using for this example, while `ready` informs the matcher that the deployment is ready to accept players.
 You should quickly see the sample client script terminate, printing out the name of your deployment and a matching login token.
 You'll also see that the `ready` tag has been replaced by `in_use`.
 Congratulations; you followed the guide correctly.
 Everything's working.